arranhamlet/long_covid_paper/README.md

 <img src="figs/case_hosp_long_data.jpg" width="600" height="300">

-<em>Input data and prevalence estimates of long COVID.
+<em> Input data and incidence and prevalence estimates of long COVID.
 (A) Estimated symptomatic infections, reported cases, hospitalizations, and estimated long COVID incidence over time.
 (B) Model predictions and [Househould Pulse Long COVID estimates](https://www.cdc.gov/nchs/covid19/pulse/long-covid.htm) point estimates of the prevalence of long COVID over time.</em>

 For the subgroup analysis we can only present **relative** estimates of prevalence.
 In order to account for temporally varying issues with surveillance we use infection estimates from a previously designed and implemented [mathematical model of COVID transmission](https://iazpvnewgrp01.blob.core.windows.net/source/2021-02/reports/pdf/Sustained_reductions_in_transmission_have_led_to_declining_COVID_19_prevalence_in_King_County_WA.pdf) used by the Washington State Department of Health.
 These estimates suggest that ~80% of symptomatic cases of COVID are not recorded, with this percent varying substantially over time.